hackaltran/Altran-CFC-Covid-19/CFC_UI/README.md

 ?
 Confirm Password: [hidden]

 ?
 Would you like to upload a keystore or have us generate one for you?
-If you don't know what this means, let us handle it! :)
+If you don't know what this means, let us help you on this -

   1) Let Expo handle the process!
   2) I want to upload my own keystore!